Qloapps/qloapps-docs/docs/module_development/creation.md

 }
 ```

 *So this is the minimum requirement to show your module in the module list.
-Now if you put your module in the /modules folder then in the backoffice modules list, this module will be seen in the "Other Modules" section.*
+Now if you put your module in the /modules folder then in the back-office modules list, this module will be seen in the "Other Modules" section.*

 #### Create constructor method of the class

-In object oriented programming, the constructor method  is called when an object is created of a class.
+In object-oriented programming, the constructor method  is called when an object is created of a class.
 In QloApps this method is called first whenever a module is loaded.
 So we can put most of the details of the module in this method.